asdcainicela/TapsAndCandies-ImageProcessing/README.md

-# TapsAndCandies-ImageProcessing (v1.0.5)
+# TapsAndCandies-ImageProcessing

-A MATLAB App Designer application for detecting, measuring, and matching plastic caps and candies (e.g. lentils) in images.
+A **MATLAB App Designer** application for detecting, measuring, and matching plastic caps and candies (e.g. lentils) in images.
-This version is fully automated and requires the MATLAB Image Processing Toolbox.
-All the custom image-processing functions from earlier versions have been removed in favor of the Toolbox.
-The graphical user interface is in Spanish.
+This version (v2.0.0) features a fully localized user interface (English and Spanish) with a language dropdown allowing you to switch between languages dynamically.

 ## ✨ Features
-- Graphical user interface built in MATLAB App Designer (now only in Spanish).
-- Capture or load images directly from file or webcam.
+- Load images directly from file or capture with a webcam.
+- Interactive GUI built in **MATLAB App Designer** with multi-language support.
-- Automatic scale calculation using detected A4 paper as reference.
+- Automatic scale calibration using detected A4 paper as reference.
-- Color segmentation and object classification (bottle caps and lentils) using Image Processing Toolbox.
+- Color segmentation and object classification (**bottle caps** or **lentils**) powered by the **MATLAB Image Processing Toolbox**.
 - Compute object areas and centroid positions.
-- Match corresponding objects between start and end images.
+- Match corresponding objects between `start` and `end` images.
-- Display results in tables and preview axes.
-- Export raw and matched detection results as CSV.
+- Export raw and matched detection results as CSV files.
-- Summaries of object counts per color and type.
+- Display a summary of object counts per color and type.

 ## 📦 Requirements
 - MATLAB R2025a or later